Resolving Your Case Before Trial: Court Motions

 Pretrial motions can resolve many important questions about your lawsuit.
 A motion is a request your lawyer files with the court asking for a ruling on a particular matter.
 If the ruling on the motion could terminate the litigation and end the dispute before trial, it is called a dispositive motion.
 If the ruling is on some incidental question that arises during the litigation, it is a nondispositive motion.
 The filing of pretrial motions is just one stage of a personal injury case, but these motions can significantly determine the course of your case.

-The information below is intended to give you a basic idea of dispositive motions and, ultimately, resolving your case before trial.
+The information below is intended to give you a basic idea of dispositive motions and, ultimately, how to resolve your case before trial.
 The names and timings of dispositive motions can vary between individual states as well as between federal and state courts; generally however, these motions are categorized as follows:

 Motion to Dismiss